EricGalluzzi/Mosquito/README.md

 Our main targets are residential and recreational areas that can be efficiently monitored.

-Provides an encouraging intro to the world of IoT. web development, and ML.
+Provides an encouraging intro to the world of IoT, web development, and ML.

 Developed by Science National Honors Society 21-22